dfinity/candid/spec/Candid-Motoko.md

 ## Type name mangling

-The name of type definition or services are irrelevant with regard to whether the resulting imported/exported types are correct, as both Motoko and IDL employ structural typing.
+The name of type definition or services are irrelevant with regard to whether the resulting imported/exported types are correct, as both Motoko and Candid employ structural typing.
 Nevertheless, when the type export or import has to produce such identifiers, it tries to preserve the original name.
 This is a best effort approach.